 1.2 months x monthly rate of pay (salary ÷ 12) = salary cost sharing

-Once an award is made and a cost sharing account is created the same calculations above would apply, except for Example a.
+Once an award is made, the same calculations above would apply, except for Example a.
 Since 9 - month faculty normally receive their academic salary over twelve months the following example would apply:

 5% of a 9 month academic year appointment equals .45 (AY) person months (9 x .05 = .45)